Iowa Drug Rehabs

 Iowa was the first state in the country to launch a safe prescription drug disposal program.
 The TakeAway program provides information and resources about discarding expired or unused medications.

 Throughout Iowa, residents can drop old prescriptions off in convenient drop boxes.
-This helps prevent drugs from getting in the wrong hands, as well as keeps the environment clean.
+This helps prevent drugs from getting into the wrong hands, as well as keeps the environment clean.

 Prescription Drug Monitoring Program (PDMP)